 - Disablement Certificate from a competent authority (medical practitioner approved by the insurer, or empaneled with the insurer).

-Claims can be rejected if the documentation is incorrect, or the claim involves and excluded condition.
-To know what is excluded in group personal accident policies, see What is not covered under group Personal accident insurance?
+If the documentation is incorrect, or the claim involves an excluded condition then the insurer may reject the claim.
+To know what is excluded in group personal accident policies, see: What is not covered under group Personal accident insurance?

 To know about the additional benefits which can be claimed under a group personal accident policy, see What are the additional benefits available in the Group Personal Accident insurance?

 Two employees of AB Media Pvt.
-Ltd. went on a business event to Radisson Blu Plaza Hotel in New Delhi.
+Ltd. went on a business event at a hotel in New Delhi.
 They were returning after the event in the wee hours of the day and met with a serious accident.

-One of the employees was severely injured and was battling for his life.
-He did survive but unfortunately at the cost of one of his limb (left hand from the wrist) which left him permanently impaired.
+The accident injured one of the employees severely.
+He was battling for his life.
+He did survive but unfortunately at the cost of one of his limbs (left hand from the wrist) which left him permanently impaired.

 Luckily, AB Media Pvt.
 Ltd. had a personal accident group insurance plan for their employees which helped the accident victim financially.
 The first thing the employer did was notify the police and filed a report.

-In the meanwhile, after the operation, the medical officer issued a certificate of disablement.
-The employee was asked to submit required documents along with the claim form.
+Meanwhile, after the operation, the medical officer issued a certificate of disablement.
+The employee had to submit the required documents along with the claim form.